yatsurugi55/dummy_insert/README.md

 # Description

  This tool generates appropriate dummy data to match the table columns.
- The set of the column types and the random value is below.
+ The set of the column types and the dummy value is below.

  - CHAR(n)
     random n characters